Know When to Retake the GMAT

 Advice for applicants with test-taking anxiety

 Finally, some people aren’t natural test-takers and have a less-than-optimal performance no matter how well they know the material.
-One of the primary causes is stress under pressure, and it may help to watch this video tour of the GMAT Test Center and detailed explanation of all procedures to increase your comfort level about what to expect.
+One of the primary causes is stress under pressure.
+If you’re taking the test in person, it may help to watch this video tour of the GMAT Test Center and detailed explanation of all procedures to increase your comfort level about what to expect.

 If that familiarity still isn’t enough to calm your nerves come test day, consider using relaxation techniques such as meditation and visualization to reduce test anxiety.
 Also, try to retake the GMAT in the same center will help you feel more comfortable.